GwendolyneFreddy/Infinity-Animations/README.md

 <details><summary>DEPRECATED as of v 6.0.0</summary>
 <p>
-**Important:** Download all content you may require from the Infinity Animations download category at <a href="http://www.shsforums.net/index.php?autocom=downloads&showcat=98">Spellhold Studios</a>.
+<strong>Important:</strong> Download all content you may require from the Infinity Animations download category at <a href="http://www.shsforums.net/index.php?autocom=downloads&showcat=98">Spellhold Studios</a>.
 If in doubt, download them all (most megamod installs will need all archives).
-Extract all archives using the "Do not extract paths" option on the **Advanced** tab in WinRAR.
-Also, make sure the "Destination path" on the **General** tab terminates in **/content** or **/restore** after **infinityanimations** (there should be no sub-folders beyond that).
+Extract all archives using the "Do not extract paths" option on the <strong>Advanced</strong> tab in WinRAR.
+Also, make sure the "Destination path" on the <strong>General</strong> tab terminates in <strong>/content</strong> or <strong>/restore</strong> after <strong>infinityanimations</strong> (there should be no sub-folders beyond that).

 <p>Extract all archives to the /content folder except IA_BG2_Restores.rar, which should go in the /restore folder.
-If you extract IA_Wh_Dr_Wyv_LoP.rar (currently only needed for the Planar Sphere mod), you can delete the subarchive The_Lady's_Shadow.rar after extraction, as it is currently unused due to animation size limitations.</p>
+If you extract IA_Wh_Dr_Wyv_LoP.rar (currently only needed for the Planar Sphere mod), you can delete the sub-archive The_Lady's_Shadow.rar after extraction, as it is currently unused due to animation size limitations.</p>

 For WinZip, make sure the "Use folder names" box is <em>unselected</em>.